 My credentials include the CBM designation from the American Meteorological Society, and the National Weather Association Broadcast Seal of Approval.
 I have a degree in Atmospheric Science from the University of Kansas with special emphasis on flash flood-producing thunderstorms and winter storms.

-I have five Emmy Awards, competing with fellow meteorologists in larger cities such as Minneapolis and Des Moines.
+I have received six Emmy Awards, competing with fellow meteorologists in larger cities such as Minneapolis and Des Moines.
 An Emmy in weather is not categorized by market size, meaning the competition is combined regionally.
-I've been nominated 11 times.
+I've been nominated 12 times.

 Emmy Awards, "Weather - Weathercast", National Television Academy, Upper Midwest Chapter - 2015, 2012 and 2011.